jasom/lispstick-automate/readme.md

 * sh
 * zip/unzip

-I have only tested it so far on windows, but it should work anywhere the above will run
+I have only tested it so far on Linux, but it should work anywhere the above will run.
+Making it work on windows without wine is an exercise left up to the reader.

 Instructions
 ------------